Become a member

 Opportunities to get involved on issues that matter to you

-• Join our working groups on issues that matter to you (FEDMA code of conduct and GDPR implementation WG, ePrivacy WG, EDAA/TCF Working Group, consumer affairs Working Group, etc.);
+• Join our working groups on issues that matter to you (FEDMA code of conduct and GDPR implementation WG, ePrivacy WG, EDAA/TCF Working Group, consumer affairs Working Group, Sustainability, etc.);

 • Opportunity to shape FEDMA’s agenda and propose new policy priorities;